Sacred Encounters at Rydal Hall: FAQs

 Sacred Encounters celebrate and reflect on the sacred wonder, beauty and awe to be found in nature as a community of friends.
 Each encounter embodies a Christian principle that enhances and sustains life in the everyday.
 Sacred Encounters are open to people of all faiths or none, whilst being informed by the Christian faith.
-It is an initiative of Beyond The View.
+It is an initiative of Beyond the View.

 Each event starts and finishes with a blessing, focusing on a theme such as hope, forgiveness, new life or bringing light to a dark world.
 We embody these themes through simple practices that connect us with each other and the sacred heart of nature.
 Our aim is to deepen these connections and our understanding of God by creating a contemplative space in the fells and woods surrounding Rydal.
-The exact content of each Sacred Encounter will vary, but common elements include the sharing of food around a campfire, some form of symbolic practice, as well as curated times of conversation and discussion.
+The exact content of each Sacred Encounter varies each month, but common elements include the sharing of food around a campfire, some form of symbolic practice, as well as curated times of conversation and discussion.

 When and where do we meet?